NeuroML/Documentation/source/Userdocs/ImportingMorphologyFiles.md

 {ref}`neuroConstruct <userdocs:supporting:apps:neuroconstruct>` includes functionality to interactively import GENESIS, NEURON, CVapp (SWC), Neurolucida, and older MorphML formats to NeuroML2.
 Please see the [neuroConstruct documentation](http://www.neuroconstruct.org/docs/import.html) for more information.

-Conversion of neuroConstruct's importing functions into pure Python for inclusion in {ref}`pyNeuroML <pyneuroml>` [is a work in progress](https://github.com/NeuroML/pyNeuroML/issues/89).
-Please contact us if you would like to help with this task.

 (userdocs:importing_morphology_files:tools:pyneuroml)=
 ### pyNeuroML